LogoLogo

 Service logs

 To reach service logs navigate to your service directory and execute cs service:logs command, or specify service ID using -s flag.
-Below is an example of listing demo_app service logs, where demo_app is an id of service.
+Below is an example of listing demo_app service logs, where demo_app is an id of .

 > cs logs -s demo_app